All Products

 The console displays TaskFailed.

-• use_max: When a data synchronization conflict occurs, the two conflicting records are compared, and the record with the larger value is written to the destination database.
-If the destination record does not exist or the field type does not meet the requirements, the system's processing method is equivalent to overwrite.
+• use_max: Compares conflicting records and writes the one with the larger value.
+Falls back to overwrite if the destination record does not exist or the field type is unsupported.

-• use_min: When a data synchronization conflict occurs, the two conflicting records are compared, and the record with the smaller value is written to the destination database.
-If the destination record does not exist or the field type does not meet the requirements, the system's processing method is equivalent to ignore.
+• use_min: Compares conflicting records and writes the one with the smaller value.
+Falls back to ignore if the destination record does not exist or the field type is unsupported.

 cdr_cmp_col